Skip to main content

 Determine what equipment, materials, data, or software you plan to take.

 The U.S. government has export restrictions on certain items.
 Consult with Export Controls & International Compliance (ECIC) to determine if your equipment, materials, data, or software are subject to these restrictions.
-If restrictions apply, the ECIC team can provide guidance on appropriate next steps, such as applying for an export license.
+If restrictions apply, the ECIC team can provide guidance on appropriate next steps, such as applying for an export license or filling out a TMP Form.

-Traveling with a “clean” laptop is recommended.
+Traveling with a clean/loaner laptop is required for OFAC countries and highly recommended for MEU countries.
 A “clean” laptop does not include proprietary or sensitive information, including unpublished information that might be subject to confidentiality restrictions.
-Contact your department IT team or NUIT for assistance.

 Complete the international travel exemption forms prior to your travel.